boazbk/tcs/lec_02_representation.md

 If $t_j$ was marked before, then we have found two objects in $S$ mapping to the same element $t_j$.
 Otherwise, since $T$ has $m$ elements,  when we get to $i=m-1$ we mark all the objects in $T$.
 Hence, in this case, $E(s_m)$ must map to an element that was already marked before.
-(This observation is sometimes known as the "Pigeon Hole Principle": the principle that if you have a pigeon coop with $m$ holes and $k>m$ pigeons, then there must be two pigeons in the same hole.)
+(This observation is sometimes known as the "Pigeonhole Principle": the principle that if you have a pigeon coop with $m$ holes and $k>m$ pigeons, then there must be two pigeons in the same hole.)

 ### Prefix-free encoding { #prefixfreesec }